axtgr/dozen/README.md

   // Giving a name makes dozen look for config files with that name
   name: 'myapp',
   // The merged config object will be validated against this schema.
-  // This can be any standard schema, e.g. from Zod, Valibot, Arktype, etc.
+  // This can be any standard schema, e.g. from Zod, Valibot, ArkType, etc.
   schema: z.object({
     host: z.string(),
     port: z.number(),